Analysis | Boeing’s Grounded 737 Max: The Story So Far

 3. What caused the crashes?

 A preliminary report by Indonesian authorities points to a malfunction of an anti-stall safety feature -- the Maneuvering Characteristics Augmentation System, or MCAS -- that repeatedly forced the Lion Air plane into a nosedive.
-Pending a report by Ethiopian investigators due any day, evidence such as the erratic flight pattern of the Ethiopian Airlines plane and parts found in the wreckage also point to troubles with MCAS.
+Evidence such as the erratic flight pattern of the Ethiopian Airlines plane and parts found in the wreckage also pointed to troubles with MCAS.
+An initial report by Ethiopian investigators concluded that the pilots followed all the safety procedures laid out by Boeing.
+Ethiopia’s transportation minister said the plane appeared “very normal” on takeoff then suffered “repetitive uncommanded nose-down.”

 4. What is MCAS?